gbmhunter/candy-calc/README.rst

 	- Support for selectable units (e.g. mV, V, kV) and automatic scaling
 	- Built in validators to check consistency of inputs and outputs
 	- Ability to add custom validators to both inputs and outputs (e.g. this y must be > x + 2)
+	- Inline tooltip support for warnings/errors to inform the user about what is wrong
 	- MathJax support for pretty browser-compatible equations (which can be written using Latex notation)
 	- Configurable CSS file to customise the look to suit your application
 	- Behind-the-scenes binding (candy-calc implements the MVVM model using knockout.js), so you don't have to worry about event handlers